RL-VIG/LibFewShot/docs/tutorials/t1-train_and_test_exist_methods.md

 ## Configuration files

 In [t0-write_a_config_yaml.md](./t0-write_a_config_yaml.md), we have showed how to write a configuration file.
-We also assemble some of the common configuration into public file, so that you can easily finish your DN4 configuration file.
+We also assemble some of the common configuration into the public file, so that you can easily finish your DN4 configuration file.

 ```yaml
 includes: